jonkeane/mocapGrip/README.md

 ## Dependencies (non-R)

-Currently, the only dependency (other than R package dependencies which will be installed by R in the installation) is a working modern (>=2.6) version of python.
+Currently, the only dependency (other than R package dependencies which will be installed by R in the installation) is a working modern (>=2.6) version of python as well as [ffmpeg](https://ffmpeg.org/).
 Some functions rely on the python module [pyelan](https://github.com/jonkeane/pyelan) for parsing elan files.
 This should be downloaded automatically in the `[package install location]/python/` directory as `pyelan`.

 ## Usage
 TBD